microsoft/TypeChat/examples/restaurant/README.md

 >   1 Mack and Jacks
 > ```
 >
-> The output here erroneously shows 1 mushroom pizzas and 3 sausage pizzas, whereas it *should* be 1 mushroom pizza, and 2 sausage pizzas (one large and one small).
+> The output here from GPT 3.5-turbo incorrectly shows 1 mushroom pizza and 3 sausage pizzas.

-> Given this, you may want to consider asking the user for confirmation before performing any action.
+Because all language models are probabilistic and therefore will sometimes output incorrect inferences, the TypeChat pattern includes asking the user for confirmation (or giving the user an easy way to undo actions).
+It is important to ask for confirmation without use of the language model so that incorrect inference is guaranteed not to be part of the intent summary generated.